CodiumTeam/docker-training/exercise-6/README.md

 Try building and running the second version `Dockerfile.2`.
 Notice that, instead of installing `composer` manually, it uses an existing image with it installed.
 However, this image does not contain `apache` which is required to run the application.
 Hence, why the file then has a second `FROM` to load a different image.
 In line 19, it copies, using the `--from` parameter, the artifacts from the first stage of the build, which was done in the `composer` image, onto the final `php:apache` one.

 Build the different Dockerfiles and use `docker history` to examine the resulting images, can you spot the differences?

+## Bonus track

+### Build and deploy an Angular application

+In the folder `exercise-6/sample-angular-app` you will find a minimal sample Angular application.
+Try to build and deploy it in a Docker container so it is served from an `nginx` web server.
+Some pointers:
+- The build process requires `node`.
+You can use the `node:14-alpine` image.
+- The dependencies are installed running `npm install`.
+This requires the `package.json` file to be present.
+- The application is built using `npm run build`.
+This requires
+  - all the files from the `src` folder
+  - `angular.json`, both `tsconfig` files and `.browserslistrc`
+- To serve the application you can use the `nginx.alpine` image.

+Once you have created the `Dockerfile`, build the image and run it.
+Verify you can see the sample app in your browser.